Innoactive/Creator/.Documentation/articles/step-by-step-guides/hello-creator.md

 The Snap Condition requires two objects ‘Object to snap’ and ‘Zone to snap into’.

-> drag the Sphere object from the hierarchy into the ‘Object to snap’ and click the ‘fix it’ button.
+> drag the Sphere object from the hierarchy into the `Object to snap` and click the `Fix it` button.

 Let’s inspect the `sphere` object: Select the `sphere` object in the ***Hierachy*** window and open the ***Inspector*** window (see Fig. 1).
 You see a list of properties and scripts attached to this object, e.g. 'Box Collider' etc.